pyOpenSci/software-peer-review/open-source-software-peer-review/intro.md

    - [blog](https://wwwpyopensci.org/blog/), and
    - [social media account](https://twitter.com/pyopensci).

--   pyOpenSci packages that are in scope for the [Journal of Open-Source Software](https://joss.theoj.org/) and add the necessary accompanying short `paper.md` file, can, at the discretion of JOSS editors, benefit from a fast-tracked review process. <LINK TO MORE ON THIS>
+-   pyOpenSci packages that are in scope for the [Journal of Open-Source Software](https://joss.theoj.org/) and add the necessary accompanying short `paper.md` file, can, at the discretion of JOSS editors, benefit from a fast-tracked review process.
+[Read more about our partnership with JOSS here](#pyopensci-and-joss).

 ## Why do we need peer review for Python scientific software?